Bob Lambert (cricketer): Statistics

 In all matches for Ireland, Lambert scored 1954 runs at an average of 27.91, with a top score of 116 not out against Philadelphia in August 1908.
 He scored eight half-centuries, and four centuries.
 He took 173 wickets at an average of 18.65, with best innings bowling figures of 7/11 against Scotland in July 1910, also his best first-class bowling performance.
 He took five wickets in an innings twelve times and ten in match four times.
 In first-class cricket, his top score was 103 not out for Ireland against Scotland.

 Badminton

 Lambert was also a fine badminton player, representing Ireland internationally, and winning the Irish championship in 1911.
 He was one of the founding members of the Ailesbury Badminton Club in 1903.

 Family

 Bob Lambert came from a cricketing family.
 His brother Sep also represented Ireland at cricket, as did his son Ham.
+Another son was the art collector Gordon Lambert.